THIS IS AN ADVISORY FOR SMALL AND MID-SIZED PRODUCT COMPANIES

 Large companies: Selective.
 Build natives only where failure is unacceptable.

-You reduce surface area, ship faster, and stay focused on the product users actually pay for.
+You reduce surface area, you ship faster, and you stay focused on the product users actually pay for.